femans/understate.js/readme.md

 #understate.js
-## a simple string formatter for javascript / node
+## an elegant string formatter for javascript / node

-Saying I was missing a string formatter in javascript is an understatement.
+I needed a decent string formatter.
 So I made one.

 syntax: